 A: Programs are rated using the four quality areas, but the requirements increase in each area for each STAR level.
 Please speak with your local Child Care Information Services (CCIS) for details of STAR level requirements.

-Q: The Pennsylvania Department of Public Welfare (DPW) certifies programs.
+Q: The Pennsylvania Department of Human Services (DHS) certifies programs.
 Isn’t that good enough?

 A: A certified center does meet Pennsylvania’s minimum requirements for safety.
 However, certification does not address Early Education.
 A child's first years are crucial to their lifelong learning, and the quality of their learning experiences will affect their readiness for school.
 Keystone STARS programs combine these safety requirements with Early Education standards to give children a safe and an educational environment.